manu-mannattil/configs/README.md

 ------------

 To "install" the configuration files, clone the repository and run the `install.sh` script.
-Alternatively, one can use [GNU Stow][1] to install the configuration files on a per-package basis.
+Alternatively, one can use a symlink farm manager like [GNU Stow][1] to install the configuration files on a per-package basis.
 For instance, to install the configuration files for Vim and Mutt, from the cloned repository, one could issue the command

     stow --target="$HOME" vim mutt